Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Driver initialization

 A driver may declare an `"init"` entry point in a capability with no algorithm, key type or key size.
-If so, the core calls this entry point once during the initialization of the PSA Crypto subsystem.
-If the init entry point of any driver fails, the initialization of the PSA Crypto subsystem fails.
+If so, the core calls this entry point once during the initialization of the PSA Cryptography subsystem.
+If the init entry point of any driver fails, the initialization of the PSA Cryptography subsystem fails.

 When multiple drivers have an init entry point, the order in which they are called is unspecified.
 It is also unspecified whether other drivers' `"init"` entry points are called if one or more init entry point fails.

-On platforms where the PSA Crypto implementation is a subsystem of a single application, the initialization of the PSA Crypto subsystem takes place during the call to `psa_crypto_init()`.
-On platforms where the PSA Crypto implementation is separate from the application or applications, the initialization the initialization of the PSA Crypto subsystem takes place before or during the first time an application calls `psa_crypto_init()`.
+On platforms where the PSA Cryptography implementation is a subsystem of a single application, the initialization of the PSA Cryptography subsystem takes place during the call to `psa_crypto_init()`.
+On platforms where the PSA Cryptography implementation is separate from the application or applications, the initialization the initialization of the PSA Cryptography subsystem takes place before or during the first time an application calls `psa_crypto_init()`.

 The init entry point does not take any parameter.